Keep your home looking tidy throughout the week by adding this 20-minute daily routine to your house cleaning schedule.

-I’m not going to lie: if you haven’t been in the habit of cleaning or even tidying every day, it may take you an hour or so the first time you go through this list.
-But I promise the next day things will go faster and, after several days of following the Daily Cleaning Routine you’ll be able to do it in less than 20 minutes.
+Cleaning goes faster when there’s not a lot to clean.
+So, if you haven’t been in the habit of tidying, it may take longer the first time you go through this checklist.
+But the next day, things will go faster and after several days of repeating it, you can get it down to 20 minutes or so.

 - Make your bed every morning.
-A rumpled bed will make even the cleanest rooms look like a disaster.
+A rumpled bed makes even the cleanest rooms look like a disaster.

 - Pick up all clothing.
-Clean stuff gets folded or hung, dirty stuff goes in the hamper.
+Fold or hang clean items and put dirty clothes in your hamper.

-- Put away jewelry, hand lotion and other items on the nightstand.
+- Put away your jewelry, hand lotion, and other items that are on your nightstand.

-- Check the floor.
-Vacuum or dry mop high-traffic area as needed.
+- Check the floor: vacuum or mop high-traffic areas as needed.

 - Wipe the sink basin clean after you’ve used it.

-- Buff water spots from mirror and faucet.
+- Buff water spots from the mirror and faucets.

 - Wipe the toilet seat and rim with a disinfecting cloth.

-- Spray the shower, tub and shower door/curtain with homemade daily shower spray.
+- Spray the shower, tub, and shower door/curtain with the homemade daily shower spray.

 - Replace any makeup-stained towels or washcloths with clean ones.

-- Check the floor.
-Sweep or dust mop as needed.
+- Check the floor — sweep or vacuum as needed.

 - Empty the dishwasher if it’s full.

-- Empty the sink of any dirty dishes, and give the sink a quick scrub.
+- Empty the sink of any dirty dishes, and give it a quick scrub.

 - Get your kitchen sponge wet and microwave it for 2 minutes.

-- Spray and wipe down counters and appliance fronts.
+- Spray and wipe counters and appliance fronts.